 The post The Best Camera Settings for Drone Videography appeared first on Drone Videography 101.

-Shooting Nighttime Drone Footage: Tips and Tricks
+]]>The post Shooting Nighttime Drone Footage: Tips and Tricks appeared first on Drone Videography 101.

-Drone photography and videography has exploded in popularity in recent years, allowing anyone to capture stunning aerial footage with ease.
+]]>Drone photography and videography has exploded in popularity in recent years, allowing anyone to capture stunning aerial footage with ease.
 However, shooting at night presents its own set of challenges and considerations.
 Whether you’re a professional filmmaker or just starting out, here are some tips and tricks for capturing stunning nighttime drone footage.

 Shooting nighttime drone footage can be a challenging, but rewarding pursuit.
 Learn tips and tricks for capturing stunning footage, including choosing the right drone, planning your shot, setting up your drone, and following safe flying practices.
 Find out how to edit and color grade your footage to get the best possible results.